Janpot/express-validate.js/README.md

 - `route`: Check for values in the route parameters of the request
 - `body`: Check for parameters in the request body, requires `express.bodyParser`
 - `query`: Check for parameters in the querystring of the request
+- `cookies`: Check for parameters in the cookies, requires `cookieParser`

 If scope is an array, the first scope that has a corresponding value wins.
 Scope must always be defined.